RafaGitPortfolio/my-first-project/README.md

 # About my first project on GitHub
 I created my first project with HTML and CSS.
 Since I literally started learning a few hours ago I basicly just copyed from a youtube video.
 I made some little changes but it is still 95% the same as the video.
+This is just a skeleton model for a CV, so feel free to use it and modify whatever you want.

 This is the video I used for reference -> https://www.youtube.com/watch?v=FHb9JobDs2o